Tag: The Titanic

 The mystery ship nearby

 Captain Lord of The Californian would become the scapegoat during the British enquiry into the disaster.
-However, he was actually 20 miles to the north of the Titanic and may not have been the mystery ship on the horizon seen from the Titanic.
-Perhaps it was the Mount Temple not the Californian.
-This ship was also nearby but on the other side of the icefield.
+However, the Californian lay actually 20 miles to the north of the Titanic and may not have been the mystery ship on the horizon seen from the Titanic.
+Perhaps it was the crew of the mystery ship now identified as the SS Mount Temple who ignored their duty.
+This ship was also nearby but on the other side of the deadly icefield.

 A night of confusion

-The SS Mount Temple responded to the Titanic‘s distress signals on 14 April 1912 but Capt.
-Moore, stopped short of helping, claiming the ice was too thick to safely pass through.
-Controversy continues as to the position of the SS Mount Temple.
-Moore’s recollections of its true speed and distance from Titanic confound conclusions to this day.
-Some historians claim that Mount Temple was the ‘mystery ship’ seen by officers and passengers aboard the Titanic five to ten miles away, rather than the SS Californian as implied by the British Inquiry.[1][2]
+The SS Mount Temple responded to the Titanic‘s distress signals on 14 April 1912 but its captain, Capt.
+Moore, stopped short of helping, He later claimed the ice was too thick to safely pass through.
+Controversy continues as to the exact position of the SS Mount Temple on tht fateful night.
+Moore’s recollections of his ship’s true speed and distance from Titanic confound conclusions to this day.
+Some historians claim that Mount Temple was the ‘mystery ship’ seen by officers and passengers aboard the Titanic five to ten miles away, rather than the SS Californian blamed in the British Inquiry.[1][2]

 However, many other experts firmly believe that the ‘Californian‘ was the ship seen from the ‘Titanic‘, and vice versa.
 This history article is one of many to summarize the findings.